 If building a career that’s meaningful, fills you with a sense of purpose, and provides diverse job opportunities is important to you, there are career choices you can make that will have a profound impact on the lives of people that will need it.

 Read on to learn more about how to become an Enrolled Nurse or Nursing Assistant, career information and the Nursing industry.

-Enrolled Nurses working full time earn around $1426 weekly on an average.
+Enrolled Nurses working full time earn around $1426 weekly on an average, which is $74,152 per year.
 Nurse salaries vary based on location, qualification level, experience and seniority.
 Earnings grow as experience grows.

 Source: Job Outlook

 Health care and Social assistance is seen as the most prominent industry for employing Enrolled Nurses.
 Public Administration and Safety and Administrative and Support services also hold a small share of the employment opportunities for Enrolled Nurses.

 Source: ABS Labour Force Survey, Department of Jobs and Small Business trend data to May 2018 and Department of Jobs and Small Business projections to 2023.

 Employment prospects for Enrolled Nurses look promising and is growing strongly according to latest data.

 Less than half work full time (43%) which means there are many options to work part time

 Due to the nature of the work for gaining industry experience, Enrolled and Mothercraft Nurses have a strong appeal amongst young adults and adults, making it an experienced industry, working alongside Registered Nurses and Doctors.